 A job cost sheet is a compilation of the actual costs of a job.
 This is typically formatted and distributed for consumption by the management team, to see if a job was correctly bid.
+The sheet is usually completed after a job has been closed, though it can be compiled on a concurrent basis.

 The actual costs of a job typically include the following items: